stephbuon/hansard-speakers/README.md

 # Hansard Speaker Name Disambiguation

-Text mnining methods, such as topic modeling, collocate extraction, or word embeddings, are becoming increasingly important for interpreting the 19th-century British Parliamentary debates, also known as Hansard.
+Text mnining methods, such as topic modeling, collocate extraction, or word embeddings, are becoming increasingly important for interpreting the 19th-century British Parliamentary debates, also known as Hansard (cite examples).
 Analyses of Hansard, however, can be thwarted by messy data.
+Analysis of Parliamentary speakers has been inhibited by (enter).

-We present a preprocessing pipeline that produces the cleanest known version of the Hansard data.
+Democracy Lab presents a preprocessing pipeline that produces the cleanest known version of the Hansard data, (enter) and disambiguating speakers.
 The final dataset produced by this pipeline can be downloaded [here]().

 Preprocessing the Hansard data is performed in two major phases: